Opticians in Bexhill

 Some Optometrists choose to specialise and undertake further training and qualifications.
 A prescribing Optometrist can prescribe medications for the treatment of various eye conditions and has effectively become an ‘eye GP’.
 Other specialists can include Paediatrics, including School Vision, Glaucoma and Medical Retina including Age-Related Macular Degeneration.

-We’re very lucky to have Mr Shahram Kashani, who is lead Consultant Ophthalmologist for East Sussex NHS Trust.
+We’re very lucky to have Mr Shahram Kashani, who is the lead Consultant Ophthalmologist for East Sussex NHS Trust.
 Mr Kashani is a specialist in the diagnosis, management and treatment of retinal diseases.
 So if you need to see an Ophthalmologist – get in touch with us.

 Please note: Anthony is a fully qualified Prescribing Optometrist in addition to being a Hospital Specialist Optometrist.
 Amanda is a fully qualified School Vision Children’s Specialist Practitioner in addition to her normal roles.